Friday, November 28, 2014

 But wait, there's more.
 My handyman husband fires up his hand-held grinder, preparing to clean rust and corrosion from our gas stove burners.

 Sparks fly.
-Particles of old paint and rust floats upwards, settling in my lovely glass of chilled white wine.
+Particles of old paint and rust float upwards, settling in my lovely glass of chilled white wine.

-Eventually everything quietened down.
-The municipal workers removed the fallen wire, the young boy retrieved his sandal, the traffic thinned out, and across the street in the basketball court the construction workers finished up for the night.
+Eventually, everything quietened down.
+The municipal workers removed the fallen wire, the young boy retrieved his sandal, the traffic thinned out, and across the street on the basketball court, the construction workers finished up for the night.

 Even Lawrie eventually finished his noisy repairs and joined me with his glass of wine, but by then the sun was tucked away in bed for the night.